1

 “You can tell she wants me, huh.”
 JJ says to me with one hand over the speaker.
 His eyes are twinkling and he looks like a man confident that he can pull off one of the most manly feats in this underworld: banging a female guard.

-“I don’t know what she wants honestly.
-I thought she was about to pepper-spray our cell,” I say with a shake of my head.
+“I don’t know what she wants honestly, I thought she was about to pepper-spray our cell.”

 “I used to be a clothing trustee on my last stay here.
 Notice how she got in at 5:30?
-She works the graveyard shift and if she was working our section after we got done folding laundry or doing changeouts, she would let me and the other trustees stay in the TV room and put on movies for us until like 2 in the morning.
+She works the graveyard shift and after we'd get get done folding laundry or doing changeouts, she'd let me and the other trustees stay in the TV room to watch shows until like two in the morning.
+But bro, she’s got a temper too.
+Like, she’s one person I would not fuck with if she’s fired up.
+But God damn she’s smokin’, eh?” he says, turning to look towards the guard station.

-During our game he kept talking about his baby mama on the outside.
+During our game he talked about his baby mama on the outs.
 He shared the good, the bad, the ugly, and the crazy.
 He also told me about his girlfriend on the side.
 With her though, it was just the good and the crazy.

-Officer Parker kept her word; the section’s open.
+Officer Parker kept her word; the section is open.

-I’m pumped up from the excitement of actually enjoying myself for the first time in a long while.
+After many games of spades, JJ has to make a phone call.
+I’m pumped up from the excitement of actually enjoying myself for the first time in a long while, so I want to keep socializing.
 There’s a group over at the TV standing around watching the last inning of game 6 of the World Series, so I walk over and sit down next to a stranger.

 “What up?”
 I say with an up-nod of my head.
-“How long has it been tied for?”
+“How longs it been tied for?”
 I’m trying to reach into my brain for the rules of baseball.

-“The Cubs just scored last inning to tie it up.
-It’s the bottom of the 9th now and Cleveland is trying to stay alive to force a game 7.”
+“The Cubs just scored in the last inning to tie it up.
+It’s the bottom of the ninth now and Cleveland is trying to stay alive to force a game seven.”

 It seems like he’s telling me this as a way to manifest its reality.
 In the interest of making another friend and risking absolutely nothing, I decide to all of a sudden have a preference as to who wins.